Guidelines & References

 Q2.
 What is Front End Mobile Unit (FEMU)?

 A2.
 FEMU is a key component of the RTTMV system.
-The FEMU system (i.e. FEMU together with peripheral items connected) consists of a data capturing and communication unit, a processing unit, data storage media, a portable printer, a GPS receiver, a draught sensor, a split-bottom control button, a network camera and backup batteries.
+The FEMU system (i.e. FEMU together with peripheral items connected) consists of a data capturing and communication unit, a processing unit, data storage media, a portable printer, a GNSS receiver, a draught sensor, a split-bottom control button, a joint motion sensor (for new version), a network camera and backup batteries.
 The FEMU is housed in a waterproof enclosure with key locks.
 Real-time data are received, recorded and stored in the FEMU and transmitted to the EPD Control Centre.
-See FEMU technical specifications for further details.
+See FEMU Specification for further details.

 Q3.
 How can the suppliers of the FEMU be sourced?

 A3.
-There exist three approved FEMU models (FEMU III, FEMU M823 and FEMU V3.4a) currently available for installation on board of marine dumping vessels.
-Further details of the existing suppliers of the approved FEMU models can be obtained from EPD at 2835 1287.
-Should interested parties intend to use other FEMU models from local or overseas suppliers, such models shall comply with the FEMU technical specifications and shall be approved by EPD.
+There exist two approved FEMU models (FEMU v3.4a and FEMU v5.0) currently available for installation on board of marine dumping vessels.
+Further details of the existing and potential suppliers of the approved FEMU models can be obtained from EPD at 2835 1287.
+Should interested parties intend to use other FEMU models from local or overseas suppliers, such models shall comply with the FEMU Specification and shall be approved by EPD.

 Q4.
 Is validation of the FEMU necessary?